kpaskov/FamilySeqError/README.txt

 This project contains code for estimating error rates in sequencing data using family structure.

 1. Preprocessing.
-Start by getting your genomic data into our numpy format.
+Start by getting your genomic data into numpy format.
 If your data is currently in VCF format, split by chromosome, this can be done by running

 python preprocessing/pull_gen_data.py [vcf_file] [data_dir] [chrom]